wurminator/x402-wallet-v2/README.md

        ./target/release/x402-wallet wallet-address

-3. Send USDC to that address on Base mainnet (use a small amount for testing, $1-10 recommended)
+3. Send USDC to that address on Base mainnet (use a small amount, $1-10 recommended)

 4. Check your balance: